 Why did you choose the Mount?

-How has playing on the Mount’s volleyball team affected your life and who you are becoming?
+How did playing on the Mount’s golf team affect your life?